abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

      ```

     > **Note:** If you encounter a warning such as **"Error parsing dependencies of python-debian: Invalid version '0.1.36ubuntul'"**, you can safely ignore it and proceed to the next step.

+1. After the above commands complete, execute the following 'init 6' to reboot the system:

+    ```
+     init 6
+    ```
+    > **Note:** A pop-up will appear with the message `PuTTY Fatal Error: Remote side unexpectedly closed network connection`.
+    > This is expected behavior during the reboot process.
+Click on **OK** and close the pop-up and proceed with the next step.

 1. Open a new Putty session, re-perform the steps from step 2 to step 5 of the same task to get the upgraded packages and then continue from  step 7.

 1. Next, you have to navigate back to the Desktop of the provided virtual Machine ARCHOST VM 💻, and then click on the `installArcAgentLinux.txt` file to open it.